 If your company consistently ships goods across state lines, you’ve likely noticed the discrepancies in the total amount of overhang you’re allowed in each.
 Needless to say, this can get confusing and, without grasping the intricacies of legal flatbed overhang, costly delays occur frequently.

-As such, the more you can do to understand how much front and rear overhang is allowed on your flatbed loads, the better off you’ll be going forward.
+As such, the more you can do to understand how much front and rear overhang is allowed on your flatbed loads (and how this changes when freight is legally divisible), the better off you’ll be going forward.

 Here at ATS, we firmly understand the rules that dictate how much overhang is allowed on flatbed trailers in each state.
 Successfully transporting open-deck freight is one of our core service offerings and we’ve become something of an expert in doing so.

 That said, it’s not uncommon for shippers to ask us whether they can overhang freight on a flatbed trailer.
 Honestly, though, the truthful answer is “it depends.”